strandjs/SOC_Analyst_Labs/courseFiles/logAnalysis_Basics/logAnalysisBasics_Lab.md

 $ `hayabusa csv-timeline --file sysmon.evtx -o timeline.csv` (include all rules)

-You can then look through it with

-$ `less timeline.csv`

 <img width="989" height="1028" alt="image" src="https://github.com/user-attachments/assets/79c127a4-193d-480b-89d8-96735323296e" />

 Immediately we can see some really telling information, we got hits on 50 events(8.85%), 11 of them being critical alerts of a known backdoor and ransomware